ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_2/Trees/BinaryTree/1-TraversalPattern.md

 - Diameter of Binary Tree (543)
 - Path Sum problems (112, 113, 437)
 - Maximum Path Sum (124)
+- **Sum of Nodes on the Longest Path from Root to Leaf Node**
+  - Use DFS to find the path with the maximum depth and calculate the sum of its nodes.

+* **Kth Ancestor of a Node in a Binary Tree**
+  * Use recursion to track ancestors and return the `Kth` one when the target node is found.

 ### 2. BFS (Breadth-First Search) - Level Order